gcristia/musalasoft_interview/backend/README.md

 ![BACKEND - Environment Variables - VERCEL](https://github.com/gcristia/musalasoft_interview/blob/main/docs/deploy/BACKEND-Environment-Variables-VERCEL.png?raw=true)

-* 🚨 I used MongoDB Atlas to create a cruster for the production Database and it was added to the Vercel environment variables as you can see in the image above
+* 🚨 I used MongoDB Atlas to create a cluster for the production Database and it was added to the Vercel environment variables as you can see in the image above

 Is deployed to the following URL:
 🌐  https://musalasoft-interview-backend.vercel.app